Exploring Side Benefits of Modern Contraceptive Methods

 Last, but not least, is the condom – both the male and female variety.
 The condom remains one of the most commonly used contraceptive methods worldwide.
-It is considered a barrier method because it acts to prevent semen from entering the vagina and if used correctly and consistently (every time one has sex), condoms are highly effective in preventing pregnancy.
-In addition to its pregnancy prevention role, condoms are the only modern method on this list that also offer protection against sexually transmitted infections (STIs) and HIV.
-In geographies where the risk of HIV or STI acquisition is high, such as in sub-Saharan Africa, this dual protection is most certainly a side benefit.
+It is considered a barrier method because it acts to prevent semen from entering the vagina and if used correctly and consistently (i.e., every time one has sex), condoms are highly effective in preventing pregnancy.
+In addition to its pregnancy prevention role, condoms are the only modern method on this list that also offer protection against sexually transmitted infections (STIs), including HIV.
+Especially in geographies where the risk of HIV or other STI acquisition is high, such as in sub-Saharan Africa, this dual protection is most certainly a side benefit.
 Condoms can also be used in combination with any other contraceptive method to add STI/HIV protection (so called dual method use).

 Expert Blog Series on Side Benefits

 As you can see, there are several contraceptive methods currently available that arguably offer side benefits.
-This blog series will take readers on a journey that will include an exploration of the non-contraceptive health and lifestyle benefits of currently available modern methods as well as what new methods (currently in development or being conceptualized) may be offered in the future.
-We will also address how researchers and developers can intentionally design products with side benefits that are attractive to users, thus promoting uptake and continuation.
+This blog series will take readers on a journey that will include an exploration of the non-contraceptive health and lifestyle benefits of currently available modern methods as well as what new methods–currently in development or being conceptualized–may be offered in the future.
+We will also address how researchers and developers can intentionally design products with side benefits that are attractive to users, thus promoting satisfaction, uptake, and continuation.

 This series will also serve as a call to action to contraceptive scientists, researchers, product developers and funders to recognize that individuals deserve to have contraceptive method options that deliver not only protection from pregnancy but a healthy dose of side benefits as well.
 Research shows that increases in modern contraceptive use contribute to reductions in maternal and child mortality, unintended pregnancies and unsafe abortions.
 Therefore, improving user’s experiences with contraception by incorporating more positive method attributes has a direct impact on use and can produce important public health benefits worldwide.